sarnold/oink-stack/README.rst

 1. perl array error (new in perl 5.22) causes configure.pl to blow up

-2. dperecated pure_parser directive should be pure-parser
+2. deprecated pure_parser directive should be pure-parser

 3. And most importantly, it will NOT build with any version of Bison3 in portage, and must be hard-dep'd on bison 2 (sys-devel/bison-2.7.1 works fine).